johnscarter/vocabulists/fhir_ig_vs_checker/README.md

 ### Unauthorized (401)

-If you are using a custom terminology server that requires authentication and your credentials are wrong or missing, the server will likely return a 401 response, which the tool will report as a server error.
-Re-enter the correct username and password in the **Other…** fields and re-run.
+If a terminology server requires authentication and the credentials are wrong or missing, the server will return a 401 response, which the tool reports as a server error.

+- For a server configured in `config.js` — check that the `username` and `password` values are correct and reload the page.
+- For **Other…** — re-enter the correct username and password and re-run.

 ### $expand error or OperationOutcome